malek-luky/Artificial-Intelligence-in-Robotics/README.md

 # Artificial Intelligence in Robotics

-This repository contains the code for a project on Artificial Intelligence in Robotics.
+This repository holds the code for an Artificial Intelligence in Robotics project.
+Throughout the course, we developed an algorithm to enable multiple robots to explore and navigate an unknown environment using various techniques and approaches.
+Some were more straightforward than others.

 # Folder Strucure